It's Rush Limbaugh with half my brain tied behind my back.

 And it plunged our economy and the world into a crisis from which we're still fighting to recover.

-It claimed the jobs and the homes and the basic security of millions of people.
+It claimed the jobs and the homes and the basic security of millions of people, innocent, hardworking Americans who had met their responsibilities, but were still left holding the bank.

-Now, if you are a an Obama voter, um political independent or moderate or liberal democratic, you're listening to this.
+Now, if you are an Obama voter, a political independent or moderate or liberal Democrat, you're listening to this.

 I know what you've been told about me.

-I I'm here to tell you the bottom of my heart that practically every word in this is a lie.
+I'm here to tell you, bottom of my heart, that practically every word in this is a lie.

 And you need to understand why.